Academany/fabzero/program/design/designprinciples.md

 # Principles of Design

-> :construction: This documentation is WIP
+> :construction: This documentation is WIP ok?

 * [Simplicity](#simplicity)
 * [Typography](#typography)